teamzac/cloudinary-url-builder/README.md

 ```

-You can instantiate your own preset classes directly, or you can extend the default builder in a service provider to name your presets, and then create a new instance using the `preset` method:
+You can instantiate your own preset classes directly, or you can extend the Builder in a service provider to name your presets.
+You can then create a new instance using the `preset` method:

 ```php
 // in a service provider